jogemu/ob_html/README.md

 # ob_html.php
 Seamlessly generate HTML with PHP functions.
 Use named arguments to set attributes, neatly nest tags and allow HTML forms to update PHP variables.
+Designed to be compact and easy to understand, even in deeply nested scopes.
+The native control structures of PHP allow maximum flexibility while keeping the barrier to entry low.

 ## Quick start
 Echo shows the expected output of the previous call.